-- Biologics: a segment which, based on data collected by IQVIA, is expected to grow at a CAGR of approximately 7% and includes (i) antibodies and protein based therapies, the largest sub-segment of biologics, which is expected to grow at a CAGR of approximately 6% through 2024, based on data collected by IQVIA, driven by continued innovation, multiple product launches in niche and specialty markets and high unmet need; (ii) biosimilars, a smaller sub-segment, which based on IQVIA and Grand View Research data, is expected to grow at a CAGR of more than 10% through 2024; and (iii) cell and gene therapies, one of the fastest growing end markets in the pharmaceutical and biotechnology sectors, which is expected to grow at a CAGR of more than 30% through 2024, according to data collected by IQVIA, driven by continued innovation and funding; and - Vaccines: the global response to the COVID-19 pandemic has rapidly produced an international effort and broader focus around epidemic preparedness that is expected to drive growth in the vaccine injectables market.
+•Biologics: a segment which, based on data collected by IQVIA, is expected to grow at a CAGR of approximately 7% and includes (i) antibodies and protein based therapies, the largest sub-segment of biologics, which is expected to grow at a CAGR of approximately 6% through 2024, based on data collected by IQVIA, driven by continued innovation, multiple product launches in niche and specialty markets and high unmet need; (ii) biosimilars, a smaller sub-segment which, based on IQVIA and Grand View Research data, is expected to grow at a CAGR of more than 10% through 2024; and (iii) cell and gene therapies, one of the fastest growing end markets in the pharmaceutical and biotechnology sectors, which is expected to grow at a CAGR of more than 30% through 2024, according to data collected by IQVIA, driven by continued innovation and funding; and

+• Vaccines: we have been serving the vaccine market for decades and the global response to the COVID-19 pandemic has rapidly produced an international effort and broader focus around epidemic preparedness that is expected to drive continued growth in the vaccine injectables market.
 According to IQVIA, the injectable vaccines market is estimated to grow at a CAGR of approximately 11% through 2024.